sortecoevo/sortee/content/upcoming.md

 **Short Presentations**:
 We also invite you to propose a presentation to share your experience with issues of openness, reliability, and transparency in scientific research that are relevant to people working in fields related to ecology and evolutionary biology.
 For example, you could reflect on failures in your own work and what they taught you, present tools or methods that can help others make their research more open, reliable, and transparent, present plans for an upcoming project, or present research that integrates open science practices in an inspiring way.

 ---

-Go to the submission form [here](https://forms.gle/SGJkA99uejDFnVg37) to propose a participatory event or short presentation.

-To help you prepare your submission, a summary of the questions asked in the form is available [here](https://docs.google.com/document/d/1I14pxtQfXhtvrYsoReFVrFzPDUpFxX52WCcNwqxYOB8/edit) (it is rather detailed with character limits and requires more than an abstract).

-If you have trouble accessing the submission form or the summary document, please contact us via [sorteeconf2022@gmail.com](mailto:sorteeconf2022@gmail.com).

 We strongly encourage proposals for all contribution types from people at a wide range of career stages and from members of underrepresented groups.